 I work at the intersection of cultural history and gender studies in the Middle East and North Africa.
 In my work, food and kitchens are avenues leading into underexplored corners of the region's historiographies, from the materiality of modernity to the affective force of nationalism.
 Paying attention to bodies and what people (or characters) put in them can offer new ways for us to think about big-picture concepts and questions, like patriarchy and knowledge (as I argue in an essay about The Thousand and One Nights) or domesticity and modernity (as I explore in my dissertation project).

-Integrating digital technologies into my research helps both bring it to life and deepen my analysis: the best way to do a close reading of a historical cookbook or a fictional meal, I believe, is to cook your way through it.
+Integrating digital technologies into my research helps both bring it to life and deepen my analysis: I believe the best way to do a close reading of a historical cookbook or a fictional meal is to cook your way through it.

 chapters and articles

 “Food, Happiness, and the Egyptian Kitchen (1900-1952),” chapter in Insatiable Appetite: Food as a Cultural Signifier, ed.
-Julia Hauser et al., Leiden: Brill. (under review)
+Julia Hauser et al., Leiden: Brill. (forthcoming)

 “Shahrazad’s Pharmacy: Women’s Bodies of Knowledge in the Tale of the Porter and the Three Ladies,” Middle Eastern Literatures 19 (2016): 185-205.